NateEag/php-codaemon/readme.md

 I have gone for years without intelligent auto-complete or jump-to-definition, relying mostly on grep and my memory to survive in complex codebases.

-However, I have recently rediscovered these wonderful tools of good autocompletion and jump-to-definition by way of Tern and [Jedi](http://jedi.jedidjah.ch/en/latest/).
+However, I have recently rediscovered the glories of good autocompletion and jump-to-definition by way of [Tern](http://ternjs.net/) and [Jedi](http://jedi.jedidjah.ch/en/latest/).

 Sadly, my paying gigs tend to be for writing PHP.
 As an Emacser, I greatly